You don’t need to hit your head to suffer a traumatic brain injury.

 Did you know that you don’t have to hit your head to sustain a traumatic brain injury (TBI)?
 It’s true!

+Rotational forces can also cause the brain to torque and twist inside the skull and the shear strain forces on the brain can stretch and tear the brain’s elongated nerve fibers.
 The inside of the skull isn’t smooth.
 It has hard ridges.
-If the brain moves or rotates across these hard ridges, tear of brain tissue can occur.
-Bicycle helmets are now designed with safety features to help decrease these rotational forces.
-MIPS is one kind of technology designed to help reduce rotational forces.
+If the brain moves or rotates across these hard ridges, tearing of brain tissue can occur.
+Bicycle helmets are now designed with safety features to help decrease these rotational forces on the brain.
+MIPS is one kind of technology designed to help reduce rotational forces in a bicycle crash.
 It is a yellow insert inside the helmet designed to slide on impact to help decrease any abrupt rotational forces on the brain.
 Another newer technology is called The Release Layer System, and is designed to roll and release shell panels on the outside of the helmet to reduce the forces on the brain.

 A shaken baby or whiplash from a car crash where the head snaps forward and backward are examples of external forces on the body that can generate enough force to move the brain inside the skull and cause trauma without a direct impact to the head.